Estimating the Potential of Program Repair Search Spaces with Commit Analysis: A Lightweight Method for Analyzing Program Repair Search Spaces

 \subsection{Final Checking}

-After the commits whose edit scripts correspond to change patterns are identified in the previous step, there is a final step.
-In order to make sure that the repair systems are able to generate the source code changes in identified commits, we also check particular rules that repair systems follow for generating patches.
+In order to make sure that the source code changes from the identified commits lie in the search space of detected repair approaches, we also check particular rules that repair approaches follow for generating patches (line \ref{algo:post_checking} of \autoref{tool_algorithm}).
 We call these rules the \emph{post-matching rules}.
-These rules determine how a repair system synthesizes new code.
+These rules determine how a repair approach synthesizes new code.

-The post-matching rules can be divided into two groups: \begin{inparaenum}[\it 1)] \item rules specifying how the ingredients are extracted, and \item rules specifying how the ingredients are merged together to form new code fragments that are used in the patch. \end{inparaenum}
+The post-matching rules can be divided into two groups: \begin{inparaenum}[\it 1)] \item rules specifying how the ingredients are extracted from the considered scope, and \item rules specifying how the ingredients are merged together to form new code fragments that are used in the patch. \end{inparaenum}

-As an example, Cardumen \cite{martinez2018ultra} considers all the variables and literals in the scope as the repair ingredients.
+As an example, Cardumen \cite{martinez2018ultra} considers all the variables and literals in the scope as repair ingredients.
 Next, it takes an existing \textit{expression} and replaces its variables and literals with extracted ingredients of the same type to make a new expression.
 This new expression is then used to generate a patch.

-The commits given as the input of this step that follow the post-matching rules are considered as \emph{repair-space commits} by \toolname.
+The commits given as the input of this step that follow the post-matching rules are considered as the detected \repairspacecommits.